BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

  * Removed putting "real" shields on Jack's Digistruct Clones during the storyline Warrior battle, and from the Handsome Sorcerer's Clones during the Dragon Keep DLC final battle.
+ * Included necessary skinpool reassignment code in the mod itself, so we don't rely on anything from UCP.
  * Fixes some errant commas in various statements (didn't affect the mod itself but was causing some syntax warnings in BLCMM)
  * Cosmetic changes in Enemy Gear Quality comments: